JUnderCover/Star-data-with-PyOpenGL/README.md

 This app renders star data using OpenGL and has basic naviation features.
 All rendering is done via the Modern OpenGL approach with custom defined vertex and fragment shaders.
 All matrix calculations are done via numpy and numpy arrays are passed directly into OpenGL functions.

+All data is in p2data_v2.txt.
+Data was provided by Dr. John Wise of Georgia Tech.

 ## Controls

 * _Mouse Movement_: Rotates the entire scene and moves cursor